 [2002 c 261 § 1; 1997 c 121 § 1; 1995 c 231 § 4; 1994 c 189 § 1; 1989 c 360 § 3; 1987 c 442 § 402; 1980 c 105 § 4; 1971 c 81 § 26; 1929 c 25 § 2; RRS § 510.
 Prior: 1888 p 94 § 1; Code 1881 § 325; 1877 p 67 § 328; 1869 p 79 § 320; 1854 p 175 § 242.
 Formerly RCW 6.04.010

 Rules of court: Cf. CR 58(b), 62(a), and 69(a); JCR 54.

 RCW was repealed in its entirety by chapter 363, Laws of 2009.
 Later enactment, see chapter 6.40A

-See note following RCW 4.16.020.
+See note following RCW 4.16.020